-Prices for utilities, gas, electricity, and water continue to put downward pressure on the growers' net income.
+Prices for utilities, gas, electricity and water continue to put downward pressure on the growers' net income.
 This is somewhat offset by previous and projected increases in grower contracts paid by all the major integrators within the Association's territory.
-Poultry farm sales for 2022 are projected to remain stable.
-Feed costs to the integrators remained at a more normal or reasonable level in 2021, due to lower costs for corn and soybeans.
+Poultry farm sales for 2023 are projected to remain stable.
+Feed costs to the integrators remained at a more normal or reasonable level in 2022, due to lower costs for corn and soybeans.

-Timber markets in 2021 remained steady for pine and hardwood pulpwood, and to a lesser extent hardwood saw timber.
-Indicators for 2022 are for timber prices to remain stable, with industry leaders projecting steady demand for wood products in 2022.
+Timber markets in 2022 remained steady for pine and hardwood pulpwood, and to a lesser extent hardwood saw timber.
+Indicators for 2022 are for timber prices to remain stable, with industry leaders projecting steady demand for wood products in 2023.
 Westervelt Company has announced a new timber mill in Thomasville, Alabama.
 The timber industry overall has experienced a resurgence from a strong national economy.
 This industry continues to closely balance demand and production.
 Certain hardwood saw timber and pine pulpwood products have led the way for products in demand by the market.
 Alabama produces a substantial amount of pine for pulpwood products.

 Overall land values have seen a slight improvement or remained stable in most areas of the Association's territory based on the current economic climate.
-The agricultural economy, in general for the area, remained stable in 2021.
-The Association's credit quality experienced a slight increase to 99.2 percent non-adverse loan volume at 2021 year-end, compared to 98.7 and 98.6 percent non-adverse loan volume at year-end 2020 and 2019, respectively.
+The agricultural economy, in general for the area, remained stable in 2022.
+The Association's credit quality experienced a slight increase to 98.8 percent non-adverse loan volume at 2022 year-end, compared to 99.2 and 98.7 percent non-adverse loan volume at year-end 2021 and 2020, respectively.

-In July 2017, the United Kingdom's Financial Conduct Authority, the authority regulating the London Inter-Bank Offered Rate (LIBOR), announced that it will stop persuading or compelling banks to submit rates for the calculation of the LIBOR after 2021.
+In July 2017, the United Kingdom's Financial Conduct Authority, the authority regulating the London Inter-Bank Offered Rate (LIBOR) announced that it will stop persuading or compelling banks to submit rates for the calculation of the LIBOR after 2022.
 Since this announcement, central banks around the world, including the Federal Reserve, have commissioned working groups with the goal of finding suitable replacements for LIBOR.
 In the United States, efforts to identify a set of alternative U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee (ARRC) of the Federal Reserve Board and the Federal Reserve Bank of New York.
 Specifically, the ARRC has proposed the Secured Overnight Financing Rate (SOFR) as the recommended alternative to LIBOR.
 SOFR is based on a broad segment of the overnight Treasury repurchase market and is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
-The Bank and associations are currently evaluating the impacts of a potential phase-out of the LIBOR benchmark interest rate, including the possibility of using SOFR as an alternative to LIBOR.
-The transition from LIBOR to SOFR is expected to be complex and to include the development of term and credit adjustments to minimize, to the extent possible, discrepancies between LIBOR and SOFR.
-Uncertainty as to the nature of such potential changes, alternative reference rates or other reforms may adversely affect the trading market for LIBOR-based instruments, including certain of the Farm Credit Systemwide debt securities, the Bank's borrowings, loans, investments, derivatives, and other Bank assets and liabilities that are indexed to LIBOR.

-The Bank established a LIBOR Workgroup, with cross-functional representation from the finance, operations, credit, and legal departments.
-The LIBOR Workgroup is progressing in implementing its transition plan to an alternative benchmark rate.
+The Bank established a LIBOR Workgroup, with cross-functional representation from the finance, operations, credit and legal departments.
 The LIBOR Workgroup coordinates outreach to our associations and with other Farm Credit System institutions, especially the Funding Corporation.
+The LIBOR Workgroup has continued implementing its transition plan to an alternative benchmark rates.
+The Bank has made available alternate variable rate products including term-SOFR and Farm Credit SOFR-Index (FCSI).
+The association has made significant progress in move loans off of LIBOR, primarily to FCSI.
+This transition will be completed by June 2023.